 They pulled into the zoo lot, and as Dad searched for a spot, Allie held up her sketch pad and pencil.
 “I’m taking requests.”

 “A zebra,” said Lisbeth.

 “One zebra, coming up.”

 “I’m glad you’re still drawing,” Dad said.
 “You know, I used to draw a little.”

 Allie’s smile was polite.
 “I know.
 You used to draw for me.”

-They spent some time watching one of the zoo’s newest residents, a polar bear named Major, then passed dozing lions, agreed not to visit the primates, whose cages were inhumanely small, and followed Allie up the path to the aviary.
+They spent some time watching one of the zoo’s newer residents, a polar bear named Major, then passed dozing lions, agreed not to visit the primates, whose cement-floor cages were inhumanely small, and followed Allie up the path to the aviary.